ashtasht/killemall/README.md

 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <my_token>" http://localhost:5120/get --data '{"title":"<entry_title>"}'
 ```
 ## A Few More Things
- - This project is a hobby, and so it might have security leaks which I'm unaware of.
+ - This project is a hobby, so it might have security leaks which I'm unaware of.
  - Killemall uses port 5120 by defualt, you can change it by setting the `PORT` enviroment variable.
  - Yes, "Killemall" and 5120 is a reference to Metallica.